 Titleholder- Anyone who holds title to the subject property.
+Non-occupant titleholders not allowed.

 TRID- The TILA RESPA Integrated Disclosures that went into effect October 3, 2015.
 The Loan Estimate replaces the initial Truth-in-Lending disclosure and Good Faith Estimate.
 The Closing Disclosure replaces the final Truth-in-Lending disclosure and HUD-1 Settlement Statement.